PREVIEW-Ex-Kosovo guerrilla chief, president Thaci faces war crimes trial on Monday | Politics

 Many Kosovo Albanians believe that the tribunal is biased against the KLA and interested in denigrating its record.
 But Ehat Miftaraj of the non-governmental Kosovo Law Institute said the trial should be understood as a case "against a few individuals of the former KLA and not a trial against the KLA or the values that the people of Kosovo represent".

-The court was created separately from the former U.N. tribunal for ex-Yugoslavia, which was also located in The Hague where it tried and convicted mainly Serbian officials for war crimes committed in the Croatia, Bosnia and Kosovo conflicts.
-More than 13,000 people, the majority of them members of Kosovo's 90% ethnic Albanian majority, are believed to have died during the 1998-99 uprising when it was still a province of Serbia under then-strongman president Slobodan Milosevic.
+The court was created separately from the U.N. criminal tribunal for ex-Yugoslavia (ICTY), which was also located in The Hague where it tried and convicted mainly Serbian officials for war crimes in the Croatia, Bosnia and Kosovo conflicts.
+More than 13,000 people, the majority members of the 90% ethnic Albanian majority in Kosovo, are believed to have died during the late 1990s insurgency when it was still a province of Serbia under then-strongman president Slobodan Milosevic.

-Milosevic went on trial before a separate U.N. tribunal in The Hague for war crimes against Kosovo Albanians in the conflict, but he died in 2006 before a verdict was reached.
+Milosevic went on trial before the ICTY but he died in 2006 before a verdict was reached.
 Some senior Serbian officials including then-army chief Nebojsa Pavkovic and deputy prime minister Nikola Sainovic were sentenced to long prison terms over war crimes in Kosovo.

 The fighting ended after NATO air strikes on Serbian forces and Kosovo declared independence a decade later, though Serbia continues to refuse recognition of its statehood.
 Kosovo has passed legislation to pay lawyers - both Kosovar and foreign - for defending Thaci and his cohorts, and 16 million euros ($17.4 million) have so far gone into their defence fund.